anCoderr/getting-home/README.md

 ## Contributing

+**Important notes:**

 - Issues will be posted regularly.
-All tagged with `hacktoberfest` for month of Oct '22.
+All tagged with `#hacktoberfest` for month of Oct '22.
--
+- ONLY PR's of issue-assignees of issues will be reviewed.
+Hence, raise a request for assignment via comments of specific issues
+- Please don't breach the specified [code-of-conduct](./CODE-OF-CONDUCT.md)

+For all guidelines have a look at [Contibuting](./CONTRIBUTING.md)